United States increases tariff on Canadian goods from 25% to 35%

 Here is a selection of relevant memorandums, notices, and decisions published this week.
 If you have any questions, be sure to contact your Axxess specialist.

-Tribunal finds dumping of renewable diesel from the U.S. does not injure Canadian industry
+Tribunal finds dumping of certain steel strapping from several countries injures Canadian industry